AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 This is a large function with quite a few parameters so we'll walk through them step-by-step.

-- The first argument specifies the texture target; setting this to `GL_TEXTURE_2D` means this operation will generate a texture on the currently bound texture object at the same target (so any textures bound to targets `GL_TEXTURE_1D` or `GL_TEXTURE_3D` )
+- The first argument specifies the texture target; setting this to `GL_TEXTURE_2D` means this operation will generate a texture on the currently bound texture object at the same target (so any textures bound to targets `GL_TEXTURE_1D` or `GL_TEXTURE_3D` will not be affected).
+- The second argument specifies the mipmap level for which we want to create a texture for if you want to set each mipmap level manually, but we'll leave it at the base level which is 0.
+- The third argument tells OpenGL in what kind of format we want to store the texture.
+Our image has only RGB values so we'll store the texture with RGB values as well.
+- The fourth and fifth argument sets the width and height of the resulting texture.
+We stored those earlier when loading the image so we'll use the corresponding variables.
+- The next argument should always be 0 (some legacy stuff).
+- The seventh and eighth argument specify